Office of Undergraduate Research Undergraduate research will set you apart.

 1. College of Agriculture

-• Undergraduate Student Winner: Jorge Sandoval, Poultry Science, “Effect of particle size and oil addition on near infrared spectroscopy (NIRS) nutrient analysis of ground corn”
+• Undergraduate Winner: Jorge Sandoval, Poultry Science, “Effect of particle size and oil addition on near infrared spectroscopy (NIRS) nutrient analysis of ground corn”

-• Graduate Student Winner: Shreya Sadhukhan, Entomology and Plant Pathology, “Altered disease severity and population dynamics of Xanthomonas perforans on tomato & pepper upon co-infection with Pseudomonas cichorii and Xanthomonas arboricola”
+• Graduate Winner: Shreya Sadhukhan, Entomology and Plant Pathology, “Altered disease severity and population dynamics of Xanthomonas perforans on tomato & pepper upon co-infection with Pseudomonas cichorii and Xanthomonas arboricola”

 2. College of Architecture, Design, & Construction